arangodb/docs/site/content/programs-tools/arangodb-starter/programs-starter-options.md

 Use this option only in the case that `--cluster.agency-size` is set to 1.
 In a single Agent setup, the sole starter has to start on its own with no reliable way to learn its own address.
-Using this option the master will know under which address it can be reached from the outside.
+Using this option the leader (_master_) Starter will know under which address it can be reached from the outside.
 If you specify `localhost` here, then all instances must run on the local machine.

 - `--starter.host=addr`